“What sort of philosophers are we, Source who know absolutely nothing of the origin and destiny of cats?”

 The American Treasury Appearance

-In 1955, Clifton Fadiman and Charles Van Doren released The American Treasury 1455-1955.
-This massive anthology gathered the best American writing.
-They included Thoreau’s musing in a section for essayists.
+In 1955, Clifton Fadiman and Charles Van Doren released The American Treasury 1455-1955, a massive anthology gathering the best American writing.
+Their inclusion of Thoreau’s musing in a section for essayists proved significant, placing him alongside literary giants like Ralph Waldo Emerson.
+Furthermore, this placement validated the quote as essential American wisdom and ensured that mainstream readers who never read Thoreau’s journals encountered this gem.

 Enduring Relevance in the 1990s